Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Once you’ve identified potential bottlenecks, DIY retailers should use “what-if” scenario planning to examine and eliminate them.
 Bottom-up scenario planning allows you to see exactly how changes in inbound deliveries, store allocations, and forecasted sales volumes will impact the flow of goods, storage requirements, and resources needed for goods handling.

 Use your software’s scenario planning capability to identify the scenario that best meets your goals and come to an agreement with your suppliers on it.
-This enables you to lock your plan down well in advance of the season, so your planners can focus on execution and corrective actions.
+This enables you to lock your plan down well in advance of the season so your planners can focus on execution and corrective actions.

-6.3 Efficient Supplier Collaboration
+6.3 Efficient supplier collaboration

 You can also share relevant information on planned promotions, upcoming events, or other changes, helping your suppliers understand the reasoning behind your purchase order forecast.
 DIY retailers may also share demand forecasts or point-of-sale (POS) data with their suppliers, but the most essential information to share is what you expect the supplier to deliver and when.